MrAkbari91/CPT-UI-display-/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v4.0.7 - 29-January-2024
+- Fix: Resolved an issue where the Premium Template Kits won't get imported.

+v4.0.6 - 25-January-2024
+- Improvement: Enhanced user experience by providing informative error messages for better troubleshooting.

+v4.0.5 - 23-January-2024
+- Improvement: Added Flexbox Container compatibility for Elementor templates.

+v4.0.4 - 22-January-2024
+- Fix: Fixed the fatal error issue that would occur after Spectra v2.12.0.

+v4.0.3 - 17-January-2024
+- Fix: Fixed an issue where the import process was breaking for AI websites.
+- Fix: Fixed an issue where the images won't get reflected in search results as per the search keyword.

+v4.0.2 - 15-January-2024
+- Improvement: Added Flexbox Container compatibility in Elementor.
+- Improvement: Added ability to resume back to last session while building AI website.
+- Improvement: Better UX while using AI Website Builder.

 v4.0.1 - 04-January-2024
 - Fix: Fixed an issue where the CSS looked messed up after importing using AI Website Builder.